lammps/lammps/doc/src/compute_efield_wolf_atom.rst

 the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.

-The vector contains 4 values per atom.
-The first 3 per-atom vector values will be the x-, y-, and z-direction electric field components in force units the 4th per-atom vector value is the field magnitude.
+The vector contains 3 values per atom which are the x-, y-, and z-direction electric field components in force units.

 Restrictions
 """"""""""""